 \stickfig{Dance_CV_Stick_Figure.eps}{dance}

 We test the ability of metric learning to induce a feature selection by sorting the input dimensions (features) according to their relevance values in each of the two relevance profiles in Fig.~\ref{fig:dance_Rel}.
-Then we select the important features according to this order and report the resulting classification accuracy on the test set.
-Doing so, the classification accuracy as displayed in Fig.~\ref{fig:dance_feat_sel} results.
-Interestingly, both relevance profiles enable a deletion of a large number of sensors without a reduction of the classification accuracy.
-This feature reduction can be iterated until only $9$ features are left for the regularised profile, and $26$ features for the non regularised one.
-Hence regularisation greatly enhances the feature selection ability of the technique.
+Then we select the important features according to this order and report the resulting classification accuracy on the test set (Fig.~\ref{fig:dance_feat_sel}).
+Interestingly, both relevance profiles let us to remove a large number of sensors without a reduction of the classification accuracy.
+This feature reduction can be iterated until only $9$ features are left for the regularized profile, and $26$ features for the non-regularized one.
+Hence regularization greatly enhances the feature selection ability of the technique.
 The resulting $9$ features are displayed based on the skeleton information in Fig.~\ref{fig:dance_stick}.
 The semantic meaning of these features is reported in Table.~\ref{tab:dance_regul}.

-According to Fig.~\ref{fig:dance_Rel}, the regularisation matrix has positive effects on the relevance profile.
+According to Fig.~\ref{fig:dance_Rel}, the regularization matrix has positive effects on the relevance profile.
 While it retains the classification performance at its highest rate (see Fig.~\ref{fig:dance_eff}), it reduces redundancy in the profile and produces a sparse representation for the relevance values of inputs (features).
-In addition, based on the variance measure for the relevance profile over different cross-validation partitions, the regularised profile has less variance and thus is more reliable than the normal one.
+Besides, based on the variance measure for the relevance profile over different cross-validation partitions, the regularized profile has less variance and thus is more reliable than the normal one.